jorop/landscaping-docs/docs/heights.md

 ## Choosing input files

 In order to create a tiled landscape, you can choose one or multiple files in the file selection dialog.
 Depending on the [Max Desired Tile Size](#max-desired-tile-size), the tiles for the landscape will be created on the fly.
+In UE5 it is possible to choose [World Partition](#world-partition) and specify the grid size.
 > A tiled landscape can be created from a single file or from multiple files

 The controlling factor is the [Max Desired Tile Size](#max-desired-tile-size).
 There is only two thing to consider:
 > The file size of a single file can be 2 GB max.
 > Your system memory must keep up with the size of the landscape.
 About 20 GB RAM are needed per 1000 km².
+This is what Unreal Engine needs.
+The plugin itself does not need much memory.

 ## Options

-The Landscaping plugin allows you to set the desired tile size limit the area to import and specify auxiliary files to fill no data sections.
+The Landscaping plugin allows you to set the desired tile size limit the area to import and upsample low resolution data.
+For downloading heightmaps from Mapbox using the `Landscaping Mapbox` plugin, the import area is specified also here.

 ## Import Area (optional)